— Our Team

 Montana State University (2012 – 2016)

 Dr. James Crawford is an Assistant Professor in the Department of Chemical & Biological Engineering at Montana State University (MSU).
 He is a faculty collaborator in the Energy Research Institute, the Thermal Biology Institute, and the Materials Science Program.
+LinkedIn

 Graduate Students